rlSutter/RemailerService/README.md

 5. **Dead Letter**: Moves permanently failed messages to dead letter queue
 6. **Cleanup**: Removes processed messages from lock table

+## Scheduling

+This service is not scheduled in the traditional sense.
+Instead, it runs as a background service that continuously checks the queue at the interval specified in the registry configuration.
+The service:

+- Runs continuously in the background
+- Checks the MESSAGES queue at the configured interval (default: 60 seconds)
+- Processes messages in batches (batch size = interval × 2)
+- Uses elastic record locking to prevent duplicate processing across multiple service instances
+- Automatically handles queue management without external scheduling dependencies

 ## Monitoring

 ### Log Files